TheMaxens/ball-bearings-with-quarkus/README.md

 ## Documentation
 There is also a detailed documentation (written in latex) for this project.
 Have a look at the file [content.tex](docs/include/content.tex).

-The corresponding PDF file can be found in this repo under the tab "Actions".
-Select the top pass of *compile-latex* and then navigate to *Artifacts*.
+The corresponding PDF file can be found in this repo under the tab `Actions`.
+Select the top pass of the workflow `compile-latex` and then navigate to `Artifacts`.
 There you can download the associated PDF with the name *INF20B_Max_4706893_T3101*.

 The Github workflow always generates a new PDF if there is a change in the */docs* folder during a pull request (see [Contribution](#contribution)).